Expected Progress of Physics Graduate Student to Ph.D.

 Rules and requirements associated with the Qualifying Exam are set by the Graduate Division on behalf of the Graduate Council.
 Approval of the committee membership and the conduct of the exam are therefore subject to Graduate Division approval.
 The exam is oral and lasts 2-3 hours.
 The Graduate Division specifies that the purpose of the Qualifying Exam is “to ascertain the breadth of the student's comprehension of fundamental facts and principles that apply to at least three subject areas related to the major field of study and whether the student has the ability to think incisively and critically about the theoretical and the practical aspects of these areas.”
 It also states that “this oral examination of candidates for the doctorate serves a significant additional function.
 Not only teaching, but the formal interaction with students and colleagues at colloquia, annual meetings of professional societies and the like, require the ability to synthesize rapidly, organize clearly, and argue cogently in an oral setting.
 It is necessary for the University to ensure that a proper examination is given incorporating these skills.”

-Please see the Department web site for a description of the Qualifying Exam and its Committee.
+Please see the Department website for a description of the Qualifying Exam and its Committee.
 Note: You must login with your Calnet ID to access QE information.
-Passing the Qualifying Exam, along with a few other requirements described on the department web site, lead to Advancement to Candidacy.
+Passing the Qualifying Exam, along with a few other requirements described on the department website, will lead to Advancement to Candidacy.
 Qualifying exam scheduling forms can be picked up in the Student Affairs Office, 372 LeConte.